top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 2. 2 Full working Duckiebots
 3. A table to cover a part of the Duckietown to produce shadows
 4. Dimmable light sources, in order to create a various lightning settings.
+5. Big video screen and computer attached

 *Material needed [Scenario II]:*
 1. Big video screen and computer attached

+### Demo Day in January

 ##### Interactive Live-Application of Anti-Instagram filtering.
-The visitors can filter a static image with color filters and see an instant output image of the Anti-Instagram filter.
+The visitors can filter a static image interactively with pre-defined color filters and see an instant output image of the Anti-Instagram algorithm.
 This demo should show how accurate and powerful the Anti-Instagram algorithm is.

 | **+**  | **-**  |
 | :------------: | :------------: |